hyperledger/fabric/docs/source/cc_launcher.md

 #### `bin/release`

-The `bin/release` script is responsible for providing metadata chaincode to the peer.
+The `bin/release` script is responsible for providing chaincode metadata to the peer. `bin/release` is optional.
+If it is not provided, this step is skipped.
 The peer invokes `release` with two arguments:

 ```sh
 bin/release BUILD_OUTPUT_DIR RELEASE_OUTPUT_DIR
 ```

-When `release` is invoked, `BUILD_OUTPUT_DIR` contains the artifacts populated by the `build` program. `RELEASE_OUTPUT_DIR` is the directory where `release` must place artifacts to be consumed by the peer.
+When `release` is invoked, `BUILD_OUTPUT_DIR` contains the artifacts populated by the `build` program and should be treated as read only input. `RELEASE_OUTPUT_DIR` is the directory where `release` must place artifacts to be consumed by the peer.

 When `release` completes, the peer will consume two types of metadata from